-Explore the Waterfalls of Bali – There are so many amazing waterfalls in Bali that its impossible to visit them all.
+Explore the best Bali Waterfalls – There are so many amazing waterfalls in Bali that it’s impossible to visit them all.
 Both Ubud and Munduk, in north Bali, are great jumping off points.
 The cheapest way to visit these waterfalls is by renting a scooter and exploring on your own.
 However, if you aren’t comfortable driving then you can rent a private car for a half-day driver for approximately $35 USD.
 Here are a handful of my favorite Bali waterfalls: I have included prices below for each of the waterfalls.
 For under $2 USD a waterfall, you can have a full day of exploring Bali on a budget.

 - Tukad Cepung (10,000 IDR)

 - Kanto Lampo (20,000 IDR)